openfaas/openfaas.github.io/_posts/2021-11-05-long-running-jobs.md

 ---

-Alex explores recent changes that makes OpenFaaS more practical for long running tasks
+Alex explores recent changes that makes OpenFaaS more practical for your long running tasks.

 ## Introduction